National Nutrition Week 2020: Theme, History and Significance

-Therefore, National Nutrition Week is observed every year from 1st September to 7th September to aware people about the importance of nutrition for the Human Body and well being of health.
+Therefore, National Nutrition Week is observed every year from 1st September to 7th September to aware people of the importance of nutrition for the Human Body and well-being of health.
 People should include a healthy diet in their daily routine like whole grains, fruits, vegetables, fat-free milk, etc. full of nutrition which not only helps in growth but also make the immune system strong.

 The theme for National Nutrition Week 2020 is 'Eat Right, Bite by Bite'.

-The theme for National Nutrition Week 2018 is 'Go Further with Food' and in 2017 was 'Optimal Infant & Young Child Feeding Practices: Better Child Health'.
+The theme for National Nutrition Week 2018 was 'Go Further with Food' and in 2017 was 'Optimal Infant & Young Child Feeding Practices: Better Child Health'.

 This time theme focuses on the main source of nutrition which should be chosen wisely and requires you to explore the nutritious food options which are provided by mother nature.
 Also, nutrition week propagates a holistic approach towards a healthier society by one theme at a time.

 National Nutrition Week was initiated in March 1973 by the members of the American Dietetic Association (now the Academy of Nutrition and Dietetics) to deliver the nutrition education message to the public while promoting the profession of dietetics.
 In 1980 the public showed great response towards it and the weeklong celebration expanded to become a month-long observance.